bmaxdk/ROS2-Nav2-with-SLAM-and-Navigation/README.md

 Now you can see all of the parameters and this shows the live parameters for the global cost map.
 There's lots of parameters are indicated.

 Let's pay attention `publish_frequency`.
 It is currently set to 1Hz which update frequency is one hertz.
 So the cost map is going to be updated at on hertz.

+Let's also check `inflation_layer.inflation_radius` which set to 0.55

+Now let's set this 0.55 to 0.25, blue region in RViz, it shrink.
+So the robot will be able to go closer to the obstacles.